-- If the cervix was not ripe (< 3 cm dilated and <50% effaced), and if the fetal heart rate was normal, women were given prostaglandin E2 gel to ripen the cervix.
+- If the cervix was not ripe (< 3 cm dilated and <50% effaced), and if the fetal heart rate was normal, participants were given prostaglandin E2 gel to ripen the cervix.

 In the monitored (expectant management) group:

-- Women were taught how to do kick counts every day and had nonstress tests 3 times per week.
+- Participants were taught how to do kick counts every day and had nonstress tests 3 times per week.

 - The amniotic fluid level was checked by ultrasound 2-3 times per week.

-- Labor was induced if the nonstress test was nonreactive [today we would call this “minimal variability with no accelerations”] or showed decelerations, if there was low amniotic fluid (deepest pocket <3 cm), if complications developed, or if the mother did not go into labor on her own by 44 weeks.
+- Labor was induced if the nonstress test was nonreactive or showed decelerations, if there was low amniotic fluid (deepest pocket <3 cm), if complications developed, or if the mother did not go into labor on her own by 44 weeks.